-Submission Requirements: Two examples in MP3 format of music you have created using computer-based platforms (with or without the addition of live instruments).
+Two examples in MP3 format of music you have created using computer-based platforms (with or without the addition of live instruments).
 You must provide a brief yet detailed description of what you did and how you did it for each selection (i.e. recorded, mixed, equipment used, location, etc.).
-Please label your materials with your name, phone number, and Career Track.

 Aspiring songwriters will sharpen the skills of their craft while exploring song structure, harmony, melody, lyric writing, and (where applicable) vocal technique.
-This track will also provide campers with the opportunity to collaborate with a band, singers, and other songwriters.
+This track will also provide Campers with the opportunity to collaborate with a band, singers, and other songwriters.
 They will also gain valuable insight on sound business practices including effective marketing.
 This Career Track does not require you to be a singer.
-However, you should have a rudimentary understanding of music theory, and some piano or guitar performance abilities.
+However, you should have a rudimentary understanding of music theory, and having some keyboard or guitar performance abilities is highly recommended.

 Performance - Vocal

-Submission Requirements: Video of you singing two songs of differing styles and/or tempos.
+Video of you singing two songs of differing styles and/or tempos in the following genres – pop, country, R&B, rock, soul, hip hop, gospel, etc. One jazz selection is fine but please do not submit musical theater or classical songs.
 Announce the title and artist who originally performed the song before you sing each song.
 Performance with live or recorded accompaniment is preferred.
-Please upload your video to YouTube and submit your link(s) (see below).You are encouraged to submit lyric sheets with your songs and/or put the lyrics in the YouTube description.
+Please upload your video to YouTube and submit your link(s).You are encouraged to submit lyric sheets with your songs and/or put the lyrics in the YouTube description.

 Campers will be reporting on and telling the story of GRAMMY Camp.
-There will be instruction in effective writing and communication techniques in both traditional and new media outlets including but not limited to online blogging, photo journalism, and journalism practices and ethics.
+There will be instruction in effective writing and communication techniques in both traditional, electronic and new media outlets including but not limited to online blogging, photo journalism, and journalism practices and ethics.

-Submission Requirements: Submit two samples of your work, either written or multimedia (video or audio) that best represent your journalism skills.
+Submit two samples of your work, either written or multimedia (video or audio) that best represent your journalism skills.
 This could include but is not limited to school news outlets, blogs, webisodes, podcasts, class projects, etc. in which you are the primary writer, reporter or spokesperson.
-Please indicate where the pieces have previously appeared (online, school magazine or newspaper, etc.).
-Please label the email subject line with your name, phone number, and Career Track.
-Hard copies of the articles and/or writing samples will not be returned to you.
-For video submissions, please upload your video to YouTube and submit your link(s) (see below).
+Please indicate if applicable, where the pieces have previously appeared (online, school magazine or newspaper, etc.).
+For video submissions, please upload your video to YouTube and submit your link(s).

 There are many careers in music that make the success of an artist possible.
 This Career Track will explore the inner-workings of the music business including: marketing, management, touring, concert production, publicity, entertainment law, and entrepreneurship in this ever-changing industry.
 Students should have a passion for exploring the non-performance roles on an artist’s team and a basic knowledge of the current music industry.

-Please upload answers to these two prompts as a Word document or PDF (see below).
+Please upload answers to these two prompts.
 Video response submissions are also allowed, but answers should be prepared and recited (no rambling responses).
-Make sure to label the file with your name, phone number, and Career Track.

 Musicians will study, rehearse, and perform in multiple settings including live events and studio sessions while also learning practical paths to a successful career as a musician.

-GRAMMY Camp Los Angeles (non-residential) will be held at the University of Southern California, Tuesday, July 14 – Saturday, July 18, 2020.
+GRAMMY Camp Los Angeles (non-residential) will be held IN-PERSON on the campus of the University of Southern California.

 No. Campers must reside with a parent/guardian or with an adult approved by the GRAMMY Museum.